AndrewJBateman/angular-elements-study/README.md

 * [BufferedReader constructor](https://docs.oracle.com/javase/8/docs/api/java/io/BufferedReader.html) reads text from a character-input stream.
 The close() method closes the stream and releases any system resources associated with it.
   * [Java Byte Streams](https://docs.oracle.com/javase/tutorial/essential/io/bytestreams.html) used to perform reading and writing of 8-bit bytes.
+  * [Java EOFException class](https://docs.oracle.com/javase/7/docs/api/java/io/EOFException.html) used to Signal that an end of file or end of stream has been reached unexpectedly during input.

 ## :camera: Screenshots